ucsdml/ucsdml.github.io/_posts/2021-10-24-interpretable-robust-trees.markdown

 A risk score can be viewed as a decision tree with the same feature-threshold pair at each level (see example below).
-A risk score is equivalently a
-[catepillar tree](https://en.wikipedia.org/wiki/Caterpillar_tree), which has a simpler structure, and generally has fewer number of *unique* nodes.
+A risk score has simpler structure than a standard decision tree, and it generally has fewer number of *unique* nodes.
 Hence, they are considered
 [more interpretable than decision trees](https://jmlr.org/papers/volume20/18-615/18-615.pdf).
 The following table shows an example of a risk score.